(pronounced "g-e-moto" as in GE and Motorola)

 - Building and operating ham repeaters

-- Preservation of the great engineering heritage from two companies
+- Preservation of the great engineering heritage from

 - Lately, even large group buys of 900 MHz portables,

 stakeholders meeting at NearFest May 3, 2008.

 We're also realists so we admit to occasionally using

 traditional multi-band Yaesu, Icom and Kenwood ham appliances.

 But again we aren't a formal club, we are just a group of